-We are all facing scary and uncertain times right now and learning ways to mitigate fear and anxiety and tools to help reduce stress and help you make better decisions are really important right now.
+We are all facing scary and uncertain times right now and learning ways to how to stop fear and anxiety and tools to help reduce stress and help you make better decisions are really important right now.

 For more information on Lisa Tamati's programs, books and documentaries please visit www.lisatamati.com